zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_nic_list.rst

 Requirements
 ------------

-- The HMC userid must have object-access permissions to these objects: Target partition, CPC of target partition (only for HMC 2.13.0 and older).
+- The HMC userid must have object\-access permissions to these objects: Target partition, CPC of target partition (only for HMC 2.13.0 and older).